Sarad-Agarwal/30-Days-Murf-AI-Challenge/Day 29/README.md

 ---

 ## 📅 Day 29: Documentation & Final Touches
-We’re almost at the finish line of the **30 Days of AI Voice Agents Challenge**!
+I'm almost at the finish line of the **30 Days of AI Voice Agents Challenge**!
 Today’s focus was on **polishing documentation** ✨ — ensuring the project is easy to understand, use, and extend.

 ---